 Powerful 350W mid-drive motor

-Wide range of 36v Li-ion batteries available
+A wide range of 36v Li-ion batteries available

 Climbs better than rear or front hub e-assist

-LCD display with MPH, battery life, assist level, and distance meter
+An LCD display with MPH, battery life, assist level, and distance meter

 Can meet the legal speed limit in any country